ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 # 2025 - Week 36

-This being the first week for a good long while in which we've actually managed to ship some software to our paying customers, we had hoped to kick off these notes with a cheerful tone.
-It was not to be.
-Let's get the sad and bad news out of the way.

 ## Farewell Professor Rush

 The week kicked off with the saddest of news, the sons of [Michael Rush](https://psaparliaments.org/2021/02/24/professor-michael-rush/) getting in touch to let us know that their father had passed away.
 If you've ever clicked around the [Rush Database](https://membersafter1832.historyofparliamentonline.org/), you'll have some idea not only of the breadth of his research, but also his generosity.
 When we met him, Michael was long retired but unstinting in his academic output.
 By that point he was Emeritus Professor of Politics at the University of Exeter, specialising in - amongst a great many other things - the social and educational background of Members of the House of Commons.
 To that end, he had compiled a dataset covering every MP since 1832.
 Being a generous type, he shared that database with a whole host of other academics and academic institutions.
 Amongst them, the House of Commons Library and the [History of Parliament Trust](https://www.historyofparliamentonline.org/).